 And that brings me on to ambition.

-What ambition do organizations have for optimally applying these supporting processes?
+What ambition do organizations have for optimally applying these non-IT supporting processes?

 Many companies don’t get any further than the help/service desk operations or tool-sharing perspective.
 In which case, they won’t transcend cost savings to achieve greater value.
 As it’s only through taking a business- or value-thinking perspective that organizations get to the point where they can create extra value.